How to Apply to the DNP Program

 Academic History

-• You will need to order official transcripts for every college/university you have attended, including for your undergraduate degree.
+• You will need to order official transcripts for every college/university you have attended.
+These transcripts must go to Nursing CAS, and not to WSU or the College of Nursing.
 We recommend ordering an electronic transcript if possible.
 If your school does not offer electronic transcripts through one of the 3 companies that NursingCAS uses, please follow the instructions for “Option 2: Order a Mailed Paper Transcript.”

 Supporting Information